 We believe that all assignments are relevant and therefore must be completed in a timely fashion.
-Teachers may assign students to Intervention during and after school, where students will be given an opportunity to complete incomplete homework and assignments for full credit.
-Failure to report to Intervention or refusal to complete assignments in-Intervention may result in the assignment of after-school study room, and/or disciplinary action.
-After repeated incidents of missing assignments in a grading period s/he may be assigned after-school Intervention which will be on Tuesdays or Fridays.
-Staff will notify parents any time a student has been assigned after school Intervention.
+Teachers may assign students to Intervention to address learning gaps.
+Students may be assigned to after school ROAR, where students will be given an opportunity to complete incomplete homework and assignments for full credit.
+Failure to report to Intervention or refusal to complete assignments in Intervention may result in the assignment of an after-school study room, and/or disciplinary action.
+After repeated incidents of missing assignments in a grading period s/he may be assigned after-school Intervention or ROAR which will be Monday-Thursdays on Wednesdays or Fridays.
+Staff will notify parents any time a student has an increase in incomplete work and would benefit from after school assistance. been assigned after school Intervention.
 We believe that giving a student a "zero" on any assignment should be the "grade of last resort."